bioinform/somaticseq/README.md

    ```

 <b>Dockerized Pipelines</b>
-* We have created a docker repo for SomaticSeq: https://hub.docker.com/r/lethalfang/somaticseq/.
+* The docker repo for SomaticSeq can be found at https://hub.docker.com/r/lethalfang/somaticseq/.
-* Since v2.3.0, we have also included run script generators for the dockerized somatic mutation callers that we have incorporated at [utilities/dockered_pipelines](utilities/dockered_pipelines).
+* Since v2.3.0, we have run script generators for the dockerized somatic mutation callers at [utilities/dockered_pipelines](utilities/dockered_pipelines).
 The documentation for those scripts are in Section 4 of the [User's Manual](docs/Manual.pdf "Documentation").
-* The dockerized pipeline to generate training set out of your own sequencing data based on [BAMSurgeon](https://github.com/adamewing/bamsurgeon).
-It is located at [utilities/dockered_pipelines/bamSimulator](utilities/dockered_pipelines/bamSimulator).
+* The pipeline to generate training data out of your own sequencing data based on [BAMSurgeon](https://github.com/adamewing/bamsurgeon) is located at [utilities/dockered_pipelines/bamSimulator](utilities/dockered_pipelines/bamSimulator).
-* The dockerized pipeline to generate BAM files using GATK's best practices are at [utilities/dockered_pipelines/alignments](utilities/dockered_pipelines/alignments).
+* The alignment pipeline to generate BAM files based on GATK's best practices is at [utilities/dockered_pipelines/alignments](utilities/dockered_pipelines/alignments).

 <b>For a quick description of SomaticSeq, you may watch this 8-minute video:</b>
   [![SomaticSeq Video](docs/SomaticSeqYoutube.png)](https://www.youtube.com/watch?v=MnJdTQWWN6w "SomaticSeq Video")